herbat/Anomaly-Detection/README.md

 ### First try: frequency and amplitude change

 After the training was done, I ran a test on anomalous recordings.
-This test was not very successful, the normal test batch showed a constant `0.051` loss while the anomalies showed a varying loss about `0.081`.
-This means a **60% increase** in loss, but needs 500 recordings to evaluate properly.
-On single recordings, the loss was sometimes as low as `0.058`.
+This test was very successful, the normal test batch showed a constant `0.051` loss while the anomalies showed a varying loss about `0.381`.
+In conclusion, the current model can differentiate quite easily between simulated alpha and beta brainwaves.